-- The Quality Assurance Officer, Managing Director and Headteacher (for Coombe House School) will meet to review what happened and how it can be stopped from happening again.
-This meeting will happen as soon as reasonably possible. - The Quality Assurance Officer, Managing Director and the Headteacher (for Coombe House School) will meet regularly to assess recorded data breaches and identify any trends or patterns requiring action by the company to reduce risks of future breaches.
+- Action taken to contain it and ensure it does not happen again (such as establishing more robust processes or providing further training for individuals). - The Quality Assurance Officer, Managing Director and Headteacher will meet to review what happened and how it can be stopped from happening again.
+This meeting will happen as soon as reasonably possible. - The Quality Assurance Officer, Managing Director and the Headteacher will meet regularly to assess recorded data breaches and identify any trends or patterns requiring action by the company to reduce risks of future breaches.